SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

 Recipient
 ------------------

-Define the recipient of the email, you can specify a concrete adresse such as "support@silvermonkey.net", or use diffrent placeholders:
+Defines the recipient of the email.
+You can specify a concrete adresse such as "support@silvermonkey.net" or use diffrent placeholders:

 .. csv-table::
    :header: "Property","Description"